rossaddison/yii2-house2house/README.md

 **Frequently Asked Questions ?**

 **How do I create a Daily Clean?**
 Go to Daily Clean and click the create button.
 A Daily Clean will appear on the Grid.
 Setup your Postcodes, Streets, and Houses.
-Under Houses, select your houses by means of ticking them in the grid and copy them to the the selected Daily Clean as illustrated in Figure 1.
+Under Houses, select your houses by means of ticking them in the grid and copy them to the selected Daily Clean as illustrated in Figure 1.

 **Figure 1.** Houses being copied to the Daily Clean which appears in the drop down list.